Vaccinating Health Workers (VHWs)

 Vaccinating Health Worker (VHW) Stage 1

-This is a free online course that will take you about six hours to complete.
-It includes a multichoice question assessment.
+The online course takes about six hours to complete, including a multi-choice question assessment.

-Click here to view the VHW Stage 1 online course.
+Click here to view the VHW Stage 1 course.
+This includes the practical workshop locations and dates.

 Core learning at work

-The IMAC online course and employer-led core learning should be completed before attending the IMAC workshop.
+The IMAC online course and assessment should be completed before attending the IMAC workshop.
+Ideally, employer-led education should also be completed prior to the workshop.

 Step 3: Apply for VHW Stage 1 authorisation